Williams PanLab: Precision Psychiatry and Translational Neuroscience

-The vision for personalized neuroscience is to translate insights about the human brain into real world clinical care, to improve the quality of individual lives.
+Our vision for precision psychiatry and neuroscience is to translate insights about the human brain into real world clinical care – to improve the quality of individual lives.

-Advances in human neuroscience and genomics give us new markers for understanding why one treatment works and another does not, but we have not yet bridged the translational divide between the evidence and how to apply this information in the real world.
+- Advances in human neuroscience give us a better understanding for why one treatment works and another does not - but we have not yet bridged the translational divide between the evidence and how to apply this information in the real world.

 To improve this situation, we need to provide more successful treatment.

 Our current projects focus on depression and anxiety, with research that embraces individual differences in the experience of mental health disorders, and the associated disruptions to social and emotional function.

 Emotion and cognition are two hallmark features of mental health disorders.
 Using an integrative approach with MRI, EEG, behavioral testing, genetics, symptoms, and daily functioning data, our research projects aim to:

 - delineate neural circuitry for emotional and cognitive functions,